Chavafei/Juicy_effect/README.md

-## Here are guide on how to do specific things
 ### Start the Juicy_player in code
 You can do it by accessing the `Juicy_player` node then call `Play()` for example